darioielardi/twirk/docs/protobuf_and_json.md

 change a field and it still works if the client and the server have a different versions (that doesn't work with JSON clients).

-### If Protobuf is better, why does Twirp support JSON?
+### If Protobuf is better, why does twirk support JSON?

-You will probably never need to use a Twirp **JSONClient** in Go, but having your servers automatically handle JSON requests is still very convenient.
-It makes it easier to debug (see [cURL requests](curl.md)), allows to easily write clients in other languages like Python, or make REST mappings to Twirp services.
+You will probably never need to use a twirk **JSONClient** in Go, but having your servers automatically handle JSON requests is still very convenient.
+It makes it easier to debug (see [cURL requests](curl.md)), allows to easily write clients in other languages like Python, or make REST mappings to twirk services.

 The JSON client is generated to provide a reference for implementations in other